 Substrate Slides SLIDE: nDNA substrate slides using Crithidia luciliae stabilized directly on the test wells.
-Unique moat slide design minimizes cross contamination of wells during testing.
+The unique moat slide design minimizes cross contamination of wells during testing.
 The slide pouch is filled with an inert non-toxic gas that contributes to the stability of the cells.

-Positive Control CONTROL +: Catalog No. 3021.
+Positive Control CONTROL + : Catalog No. 3021.
 Ready-to-use dropper vial containing 1.0 ml positive human control serum with antibody specific to nDNA antigens.
-This serum demonstrates a bright positive staining reaction on the kinetoplast on Immuno Concepts' Crithidia luciliae substrate.
+This serum demonstrates a positive staining reaction of the kinetoplast or kinetoplast and nucleus on Immuno Concepts' Crithidia luciliae substrate.